amajks/amajks/README.md

 ## Hey There, I'm Ali

 I do coding series and discord bots.
 I really enjoy learning new programming languages like Java And Javascript, i also enjoy coding minecraft clients, discord bots, and coding in general.
-You can check out my twitter at https://twitter.com/rustic_123 or https://youtube.com/@rustic123.
+You can check out my twitter at https://twitter.com/amajk_ or https://youtube.com/@amajk.

 ## Skills and Experience
 * 🐍 Python
 * ☕ Java
 * 💻 HTML

-- 🔭 I'm currently working on a discord bot.
+- 🔭 I'm currently working on nothing

 ## Discord Status
 <img src="https://discord.c99.nl/widget/theme-4/1012685828423684126.png" width="512" >